 I love, LOVE, trying the local food when I’m traveling.

-When we were in Hawaii on the Big Island last month, I was on a hunt for the best local food I could find.
+When we were in Hawaii on the Big Island, I was on a hunt for the best local food I could find.
 The resort where we were staying was lovely — and the food was too — but, it was not unlike food I could find in lovely restaurants where I live.

 It’s Where the Locals Eat

 On the second day of our vacation, I asked the beach bartender if he was from the area, and if so, could he recommend some places to eat.

 He started to name handful of nearby restaurants, that were the opposite of what I wanted — touristy, expensive, and like the resort, with menus of — albeit delicious — food I could find at home.

 So to clarify what I was looking for, I said, “actually, where do you eat?”